 GriefShare is a friendly, caring group of people who will walk alongside you through one of life’s most difficult experiences.
 You don’t have to go through the grieving process alone.
 If the recent passing of Pat Bailey or anyone else from the pandemic is affecting you, please consider this group designed to help you in your grief.
 This is a national ministry, www.griefshare.org/.

 Tuesdays, 6:30-8:30pm online, led by Ed Rak.

 Begins February 2nd.

 This group has met every time we have growth groups.
-Since the pandemic began, it has moved online.
+Since the pandemic began, it has moved online, but now has moved back to meeting at Ed Rak’s home and includes dinner.
 Contact Ed for details.

 Begins February 4th

 Also participation through Zoom.
 Use the signup below to request a link.